 Although fixed-wing aircraft can fly in the rain, hot air balloons don’t typically fly in the rain.
 The rain isn’t great for the hot air balloon fabric, and the weather associated with rain isn’t safe to fly balloons in.
 As professional commercial hot air balloon pilots, we do not fly if there are any radar pops or thick clouds full of moisture in the Seattle area.

 Low Clouds, Onshore Flow, and Fog

 Hot air balloons are governed by the FAA and must follow VFR rules (visual flight rules).
 Any aircraft regulated by VFR rules isn’t allowed to fly through clouds, must stay 500 feet below a cloud, or 1000 feet above.
 Although legally hot air balloons can fly if the clouds are at 1500-2000 feet in class G or E airspace, it’s not a great flight.
 Most people fly with Seattle Ballooning because they want to see Mt.
 Rainier from the sky.
-Hot air balloons also can’t fly if there is fog on the surface as it makes it impossible to see powerlines and other hazards.
+Hot air balloons also can’t fly if there is fog on the surface, as it makes it impossible to see powerlines and other hazards.
 Fog occurs when the temperature and dewpoint are the same.
-Fog can be a hazard to aviation because it typically doesn’t show up on radar.
-The Washington Weather Discussion supported by the University of Washington gives pilots insight into the possible fog, onshore flow, and low clouds.
+Fog can be a hazard to aviation because it typically doesn’t appear on radar.
+The Washington Weather Discussion, supported by the University of Washington, gives pilots insight into the possible fog, onshore flow, and low clouds.

 Why Else do Hot Air Balloon Rides Get Canceled Besides The Weather?